cryptobuks1/bitwallet-A-wallet-application-consuming-micro-services/auth-service/README.md

  		```
     * Provide authentication information user `dave` and password `secret`.
     * Click on the "Approve" button to provide permission for the OAuth server to provide token to the client.
+    * If you have the [web-portal](../web-portal/README.md) project running, then you should land on the index page
+      with the OAuth code in the URL; something like `http://localhost:8090/index.html?code=RQrQTU#/`
     * Once you have the access code, you can get the actual OAuth access token by making the following POST request using curl.
     ```
     $ curl acme:acmesecret@localhost:8899/userauth/oauth/token -d grant_type=authorization_code -d client_id=acme -d redirect_uri=http://localhost:8090/index.html -d code=5YBSBs